 The journey started by taking a taxi from the center to the bus station.
-After passing 5 restaurants selling “pollos al carbon” (charcoaled chicken), we arrived to the small terminal when the sun was highest on the sky.
+After passing 5 restaurants selling “pollos al carbon” (charcoaled chicken), we arrived at the small terminal when the sun was highest in the sky.
 I asked where to take the bus to Cacaxtla.
 A security guard instructed me, “Walk to the left end of the terminal.”

-People where entering a combi (small bus).
+People were entering a combi (small bus).
 I asked the ticket vendor if he was going to Cacaxtla.

 “I don’t stop there but I can leave you very close.”